Employees can appeal disciplinary decisions by a chief executive officer (CEO).

 - an order to pay a fine of an amount not exceeding 10 days’ pay.

-The appeal period is 14 days, commencing on the day on which written notice of the disciplinary action is given to the person.
+Appeal period is 14 days.
+It starts on the day written notice of the disciplinary action is given to the employee.

 Conduct of appeals

-The Board should conduct its appeals expeditiously and with as little formality and technicality as is reasonably practicable.
+The board must conduct its appeals expeditiously and with as little formality and technicality as is reasonably practicable.

-Part 8 - Discipline Sections 49 – 54 and Section 59A and Sections 59C to 59F Public Sector Employment and Management Act
+Read part 8 discipline sections 49 to 54, sections 59A and 59C to 59F of the Public Sector Employment and Management Act and Regulations (PSEMA).